Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Introduction

 As a result, there have been many attempts to model the galaxy morphology traced either by the DM or SH halos, theoretically.
 In the last decade, there have been many improvements in the study of the morphology of galaxies using hydrodynamical simulations like EAGLE \citep{2015MNRAS.446..521S, 2015MNRAS.450.1937C, 2019MNRAS.483..744T, 2020arXiv200401914F}, AURIGA \citep{2016MNRAS.459L..46M, 2018MNRAS.481.1726G, 2019MNRAS.488..135H}, NIHAO-UHD \citep{2018IAUS..334..209B, 2020MNRAS.491.3461B} and FIRE-2 \citep{2018MNRAS.481.4133G, 2018MNRAS.473.1930E,2019arXiv191100020O, 2020ApJS..246....6S, 2020arXiv200103178S}.
 Added to the above list, there have been also quite some investigations using the Illustris simulation \citep{2014MNRAS.444.1518V,2014Natur.509..177V, 2014MNRAS.445..175G, 2015MNRAS.452..575S} and IllustrisTNG simulations \citep{2018MNRAS.477.1206N, 2018MNRAS.475..648P, 2018MNRAS.475..676S, 2018MNRAS.475..624N,2018MNRAS.480.5113M, 2020NatRP...2...42V, 2020MNRAS.tmp.1340M}.

 Perhaps the best advantage of using cosmological hydrodynamical simulations is the capability to disentangle between the contribution of the central halo and the substructures on the stellar morphology, to get rid of the selection biases and to quantify the impact of using different tracers to probe stellar halo shape.
-It is very common to either use the dark matter (DM) or SH as different tracers in probing the galaxy morphology.
+It is very common to either use the dark matter (DM) or stellar distribution (SD) as different tracers in probing the galaxy morphology.

+The latter one, i.e. stellar distribution, is also known in the literature as the stellar halo.
+However there are some ambiguities between the theoretically inferred as the stellar halo and its observational selection.
+While from the theoretical perspective SH can be defined mostly using the kinematics of stars and the orbital circularity parameter (with a little spatial cut of 5 kpc to eliminate the stars part of bulge) \citep{2019MNRAS.485.2589M},

+observationally it is defined in slightly different way, e.g. stars that are not within a couple of kpc of the disk plane etc. Although in this paper we are providing a theoretical study of the stellar morphology, to avoid any confusions for the observers, we wish to use the ``stellar distribution", (SD), rather than the ``stellar halo".

 In \cite{2020arXiv200909220E}, we used the TNG50 simulation \citep{2019MNRAS.490.3196P, 2019MNRAS.490.3234N}, the highest resolution from the series of IllustrisTNG simulations, and investigated the shape of a sample of MW like galaxies using the DM as the tracer.
 We explicitly showed that the DM halo in TNG galaxies is consistent with a triaxial shape and provided evidence for both gradual and abrupt rotations of the DM halo.
-Since DM gives us an indirect estimate of the galaxy morphology, it is essential to calculate the galaxy morphology using the stellar halo and compare that with the estimated shape from the DM halo.
+Since DM gives us an indirect estimate of the galaxy morphology, it is essential to calculate the galaxy morphology using the SD and compare that with the estimated shape from the DM halo.
 This is rather essential as measuring the level of rotation in the DM is extremely hard, if not impossible.
-On the contrary, modeling galaxy morphology using the stellar halo potentially enables us to check how we could measure them using spectroscopic surveys in our Galaxy.
+On the contrary, modeling galaxy morphology using the stellar distribution potentially enables us to check how we could measure them using spectroscopic surveys in our Galaxy.